IN-PERSON JAZZ CAMP

 Friday, June 25 – Sunday, June 27

-We are offering a limited in-person jazz camp culminating in a very fun grand finale summer jazz camp concert held at the Koger Center for the Arts!
+An exciting in-person jazz camp culminating in a grand finale camp concert held at the Koger Center for the Arts!
 We will be limiting our in-person camp to 4-5 combos (~30-35 students).

 - ALL AGES